sarathkr510/ShowScrapper/README.md

 TvMaze Show Scrapper is an application that ingests Shows and Cast Information in to internal database.

-pThis application also exposes an API that provides cast of the tv shows in TvMaze Database, which can be enriched further in other systems.
+This application also exposes an API that provides cast of the tv shows in TvMaze Database, which can be enriched further in other systems.

 ## Architecture Patterns and Design Patterns